Updated: February 2019

 About Bouddi National Park, NSW

 The NSW Central Coast can be found nestled between Sydney and Newcastle.
-The popular holiday destination is noted for its fantastic beaches and its beautiful natural areas – including Bouddi National Park which was one of the first national parks established in the state.
+The popular holiday destination is noted for its fantastic beaches and its beautiful natural areas – including Bouddi National Park which was one of the first NSW national parks established.
 The Bouddi National Park is a protected national park that is located near Killcare and covers around 1,532-hectares of national park.
 A section of the national park extends into the Tasman Sea, creating fully protected land, shore and marine habitats.

 According to Wikipedia Bouddi is the authenticated aboriginal name of the most conspicuous feature of the district and appears on maps as early as 1828.
 Bouddi is an indigenous word for the heart.